STEREO - Solar Terrestrial Relations Observatory

 • Centre National d'Etudes Spatiales: Toulouse, France

-In addition, we wish to acknowlege
+In addition, we wish to acknowledge

 • Amateur station KA9Q, Phil Karn, for writing and donating the decoding software used at the ground stations.